awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_infineon_trust_x.md

 ## Monitoring MQTT messages on the cloud<a name="infineon_trust_x_monitoring"></a>

-You can use the MQTT client in the AWS IoT console to monitor the messages that your device sends to the AWS Cloud\.
-You might want to set this up before the device runs the demo project\.
+Before you run the FreeRTOS demo project, you can set up the MQTT client in the AWS IoT console to monitor the messages that your device sends to the AWS Cloud\.

 **To subscribe to the MQTT topic with the AWS IoT MQTT client**

 1. Sign in to the [AWS IoT console](https://console.aws.amazon.com/iotv2/)\.

-1. In the navigation pane, choose **Test** to open the MQTT client\.
+1. In the navigation pane, choose **Test**, then choose **MQTT test client** to open the MQTT client\.

 1. In **Subscription topic**, enter ***your\-thing\-name*/example/topic**, and then choose **Subscribe to topic**\.

+When the demo project successfully runs on your device you see "Hello World\!" sent multiple times to the topic that you subscribed to\.

 ## Build and run the FreeRTOS demo project<a name="infineon_trust_x_build_and_run_example"></a>